Type your paragraph here.

 Burmese Star Tortoise Care

-It has been a lot of fun raising up these little gals from such a tiny size.
+It has been a lot of fun raising up these little gals from such a tiny size all the way up to producing eggs and hatchlings themselves.

 Bladesmith